 Is It Normal For Your Husband To Yell At You?

-Yelling is not an effective way to communicate.
+Yelling or shouting is not an effective way to communicate.
 It is not a normal response and should not be accepted.
 It is hurtful, disrespectful, and humiliating to experience, whether at home or in public.

 Yelling is a form of abuse that takes a toll on the person who is being yelled at.
 When your husband yells, it makes you feel worthless, anxious, and scared.
 It can also have a negative impact on your self-esteem and confidence.
 The effects can stretch to social scenarios, where you become uncomfortable around your husband as he might react at any moment.